slackapi/node-slack-sdk/README.md

 ## Description

 This is a Slack client library for Node.js.
-It is intended to expose all base functionality of Slack, while providing some common abstractions.
+It is intended to expose all base functionality of Slack, while providing some common abstractions and generally making your life easier, if you want it to.

 **This code is in heavy development and is not supported in any way.
-Use at your own risk.**
+Documentation is minimal, at best.
+Use at your own risk, but please contribute back**

 ## Contribute